barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 This tutorial does not cover physical installation of the CTs to your electrical circuits.
 That should be done by someone familiar with electrical wiring.
 Your qualified installer will know how to do this.
 The 3.5mm connectors plug into any of the 14 input channels on the IotaWatt.

 The only additional recommendation is that all of the CTs be oriented the same way with respect to current flow.
 Most CTs have an arrow or other marking to aid in consistent orientation.
-Not to worry, in the event some end up backward, IoTaWatt will still work, and will tell you which ones are backward.
+Not to worry, in the event some end up backward, IoTaWatt will still work, and will tell you which ones appear to be backward.

 ### Configuring the Input Channels

-At this point, you should have the IoTaWatt up and running with the voltage channel connected, configured, and calibrated.
+At this point, you should have the IoTaWatt up and running with the voltage channel connected, configured, and calibrated if necessary.
 You are using the config app in a browser connected to your WiFi network.
 Click the _Configure Inputs_ button.

 ![Config Inputs](http://iotawatt.com/Images/Config_edit_vt.PNG)